Moatheboa/designHT24-portfolio/README.md

 #Portfolio DesignHT24
-This is a webpage created through an excercise of the course Teknisk webbdesign och användbarhet at BTH, autumn 2024.
+This is a webpage created through an excercise of the course Technical webdesign and usabilty (Teknisk webbdesign och användbarhet) 7.5 credits, at BTH, autumn 2024.